databrickslabs/mosaic/docs/source/api/spatial-indexing.rst

 .. function:: grid_geometrykringexplode(geometry, resolution, k)

-    Returns the k-ring of a given index exploded.
+    Returns the k-ring of a given geometry exploded.

     :param geometry: Geometry to be used
     :type geometry: Column